Yamaha Motif: MX

 The current version of the entry-level Motif lineup, also based on the soundset of the Motif XS.
 It features the same voices as the XS, although with less WaveROM (166 MB vs. the XS's 355 MB), fewer performances (128), fewer arpeggios (999), and fewer editable parameters.
 The MX series also has no sequencer.
 It featured a similar USB audio/MIDI interface as the MoX series.
 The MX is playable in 16-part multi-timbral performance mode, configurable with the third-party Vycro editor.
 It is also the only keyboard in the Motif family available in a 49-key model (alongside the 61-key MX61).

-A version with 88 GHS (Graded Hammer Standard) weighted keys, the MX88, was announced by Yamaha in April, 2017.
+A version with 88 GHS (Graded Hammer Standard) weighted keys, the MX88, was announced by Yamaha in April 2017.

-MOTIF XF
+Fourth generation: MOTIF XF

 The XF versions were announced via www.MOTIFator.com on August 2, 2010:

 While the preset voices in the MOTIF XF are the same as in the previous XS model, the XF includes an extra user bank containing 128 brand new voices.
 Also, eight new drum kits are also included in the user bank area.
 The biggest addition in the XF is the 512MB / 1024MB flash memory, which users can use to instantaneously import or load samples and sounds.

 In 2014, Yamaha announced the 40th anniversary white versions of the MOTIF XF called the MOTIF XF WH Series, which are available for all three models—as MOTIF XF6, MOTIF XF7 & MOTIF XF8.